 Unlike some towns, Princess Anne isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Princess Anne are a mix of both white- and blue-collar jobs.
 Overall, Princess Anne is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Princess Anne who work in office and administrative support (16.78%), sales jobs (12.76%), and maintenance occupations (11.72%).

-The percentage of adults in Princess Anne who are college-educated is close to the national average for all communities of 21.84%: 18.87% of the adults in Princess Anne have a bachelor's degree or advanced degree.
+The education level of Princess Anne citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.87% of adults 25 and older in Princess Anne have a college degree.

 Princess Anne is a very ethnically-diverse town.
 The people who call Princess Anne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princess Anne residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Princess Anne include Sudanese, African, English, German, and Irish.